3D Optimization for AI Inference Scaling: Balancing Accuracy, Cost, and Latency: Discussion

 \subsection{Limitations and Future Work}

-This study relies on stochastic simulation rather than live LLM deployments, and thus abstracts away system-level factors such as GPU utilization, memory contention, and network queuing delays.
-Real-world AI infrastructures often exhibit non-Gaussian variability due to heterogeneous hardware, fluctuating energy conditions, and network overhead, all of which complicate inference-time optimization.
-Incorporating empirical traces from production environments—particularly latency and cost data from modern GPU clusters—would further validate and refine the proposed framework under realistic serving conditions.
+This study relies on stochastic simulation rather than LLM deployments.
+Thus, it abstracts away system-level factors such as GPU utilization, memory contention, and network queuing delays.
+Real-world AI infrastructures often exhibit non-Gaussian variability due to heterogeneous hardware, fluctuating energy conditions, and network overhead, all of which complicate inference MOO for further dimensions and higher dimensions.
+Incorporating empirical traces from AI infrastructure environments would further validate the proposed framework.

+Also, the proposed AI inference MOO framework is critical not only for single-agent models but also for multi-agent systems, where multiple agents and tools compound the cost and latency overhead, further amplifying the need for efficient inference scaling.
+Moreover, as dimensions such as energy consumption, safety constraints, and thermal limits become increasingly relevant, the framework can be extended beyond 3D to support higher-dimensional MOO.
+Such a generalized formulation would enable jointly optimizing energy, safety, and heat dissipation on top of the proposed 3D space will support deployment-aware reasoning for real-world AI systems.

-Future work will extend this framework to \emph{infrastructure-aware optimization}.
+Future work could extend our framework to infrastructure-aware optimization.
 This includes integrating hardware metrics from GPUs and Kubernetes-based orchestration to align inference scaling with real-time resource allocation.
-The optimization layer could operate as an adaptive router that dynamically selects both the model family and inference scale based on complexity and system load.
-Such integration would enable restriction and resource-aware optimization across heterogeneous model pools, improving inference efficiency in large-scale AI system operation.
+The optimization layer could operate as an adaptive router that dynamically selects the model and inference scale based on complexity and system load.
+Such integration would enable real-world MOO across heterogeneous pools, improving inference efficiency on a large scale.